vl4d09/DSL_laboratory/1 lab/report.md

         return current_state in self.accept_states  # Check if the final state is an accept state
 ```

 In this part, we define a function `grammar_to_finite_automaton` that converts the grammar into a finite automaton (FA).
 The FA has states, alphabet, transitions, start state, and accept states.
 We also define the `FiniteAutomaton` class to work with FAs, including a method `accepts` to check if a given string is accepted by the FA.
+The function works by creating a state for each non-terminal symbol in the grammar, and an additional state for the start symbol.
+The function then adds transitions between the states according to the production rules in the grammar.

+ For example, the production rule "S -> aA" would create a transition from the start state to the state "A" labeled with the symbol "a".

+ The code then creates a FiniteAutomaton object from the grammar and uses it to test whether or not a few strings are accepted by the grammar.

 ### Part 3: Testing Strings with the Finite Automaton